 - Use Secure Networks

 In today’s digital era, many employees work remotely, whether this is at home, in a cafe or on the train on the way to work.
 While this brings many benefits, it can also be dangerous if they are connected to public WiFi as this is a network which is not secure.
 As it’s not secure, it means that a cybercriminal could gain access.
-Therefore, it is important that staff only use secure networks for working and using a VPN when working on public WiFi.
+Therefore, it is important that staff only use secure networks for working and using a cheap for VPN for UK when working on public WiFi.

 - Security Software

 Security software can protect your business against a wide range of digital threats like ransomware.
 This software should always be obtained from cybersecurity specialists like www.mcafee.com, and the software should be kept up to date so that you are always protected against the latest threats.